Skip to main

 • Collaborate in teams

-Fellows selected for Track 1 will participate in an orientation/kickoff event in early-May 2024, followed by eight meetings as part of a small faculty learning community during the Fall 2024 semester.
+Fellows selected for Track 1 will participate in eight meetings as part of a small faculty learning community during the Fall 2026 semester.
 During the semester of teaching the TEK course, Fellows will participate in consultations with CELT and participate in the CELT midsemester feedback process.
 Fellows may be asked to participate in occasional events such as panels or luncheons.
 Upon completion of the Fellow teaching the TEK course, Fellows will participate in the assessment of student learning with respect to the TEK Student Learning Outcomes.

 TEK 200-level courses and TEK 300 courses will include the following elements:

-• Team development and team teaching by faculty from two or more disciplines
+• Co- development and co-teaching by faculty from two or more disciplines

 • Meaningful integration of one or more community partner(s) and/or experts from the workforce